hashicorp/terraform-provider-kubernetes/website/docs/r/env.html.markdown

 # kubernetes_env

-The resource provides mechanisms to inject containers with environment variables that are managed specifically by Terraform.
+This resource provides a way to manage environment variables on existing Kubernetes resources that were created outside of Terraform.
 Environment variables can be used to store fine-grained information such as port numbers and host names.